SaudC21/Travel-App/README.md

-# Travel Application
+# Udacity Front End Nanodegree - Travel App Project

 This project is the final capstone project for Udacity's Front End Web Developer Nanodegree program.

-## Overview
+## Project Overview

-The project combines the learned knowledge from all of the lessons and projects to create a travel application that provides the user information based on their selected destination and time of travel.
+This project aims to give me the opportunity to put all of the skills we've learned into one project to build my own custom travel app.
+Due to the nature of this course, it is very JavaScript heavy, but I worked on creating clean and appealing HTML/CSS.
+Fruthermore, targeting the DOM, working with objects, and retrieving data from 3 APIs in which one of those is reliant on another to work.
+Finally, this is all going to be done in a Webpack environment, using an express server, and wrapped up with service workers.

 ## Way to Stand Out
-Pull in an image for the country from Pixabay API when the entered location brings up no results.
+I Pulled in an image for the country from Pixabay API when the entered location brings up no results.

 ## Author